-Deplorable sanitary conditions continued to characterize most of the middle-west side of Manhattan through the nineteenth century.
-Ease of access to the area enticed speculators to construct densely clustered, cheaply made tenements on inexpensive land north of West 30th Street (Works Progress Administration 1939:147).
-Immigrant laborers found refuge in the tenements, working nearby for little pay in any one of the noxious industries which had been pushed out of the city's more affluent neighborhoods, and into the relatively undeveloped middle-west side.
+Deplorable sanitary conditions continued to characterize most of the middle-west side of Manhattan through the nineteenth Ease of access to the area enticed speculators to century. construct densely clustered, cheaply made tenements on inexpensive land north of West 30th Street (Works Progress Administration Immigrant laborers found refuge in the tenements, 1939:147). working nearby for little pay in any one of the noxious industries which had been pushed out of the city's more affluent neighborhoods, and into the relatively undeveloped middle-west side.
 A report on sanitary conditions and the "Special Nuisances" particular to the neighborhood described the offensive nature of the nearby swill milk producers, stables, breweries, and hide and fat companies (Citizens Association of New York 1865:xcii).
+The Weehawken Ferry Dock at the foot of West 42nd Street was a focal point for shipping coal to neighborhood gas companies, and livestock to the neighborhood slaughterhouses.
+The fetid smell produced by these facilities soon overpowered the neighborhood, further contributing to the poor conditions of the west side.

 On the Hudson River's shoreline, shanties were crudely constructed by Irish and German rag-pickers who could not afford better housing.
 Streets were littered and the poorly made gutters beside them trapped solid waste instead of permitting its discharge.
 Although sewer lines were situated "ten to fifteen feet below the open surface," not every dwelling was piped into them (Citizens Association of New York 1865:296).
 Private privies were often left to overflow into yards and streets.
 The middle-west side was quickly absorbing that which was expelled from the remainder of the city.
+The area remained characterized by poor industrial conditions and undesirable living conditions for laborers (New York City Department of Docks and Ferries 1913:3).